public policy corporate responsibility

 A small firm offering highly specialized services to business, governments and civil society, big and small, North and South.

 identifying and proposing professional and pragmatic solutions to political and social challenges.

 using and developing innovative expertise and insight for anyone interested in what is right to do rather than what is easy to execute.

-We work across geographies, sectors, industries with anyone who shares our goals and excites our interests.
+We work across groups, geographies, sectors, industries with anyone who shares our goals and excites our interests to make informed choices, mitigate risk, maximize opportunities and grow responsibly in the process.
 We bring passion and pragmatism.
 And we love a good challenge.

 we assist your organization in assessing the societal and political risks and opportunities in your operations, relations and partnerships.